-Crowded footbridge breaks over Indonesian river, killing 7
+Crowded footbridge breaks over Indonesian river, killing 9

 “It was apparently (beyond) its capacity.
 Some teens even had rocked the bridge while joking,” Syafiri said.

-He said about 20 survivors were rescued, many of them with minor injuries.
+He said about 20 survivors were rescued and one was hospitalized with serious injuries.

 Photos released by the agency showed rescuers using an inflatable boat while they searched for victims near the broken bridge and villagers using bamboo and clothes to carry a body.

-Note: This story has been corrected to show the bridge broke on Sunday, not Saturday.